 It goes without saying that for most brands, the ultimate goal will always be to get more customers and more sales.
 Different strategic goals that you can focus on include:

 - Getting more traffic to your site through social shares or SEO

-- Building brand awareness and/or a distinct brand voice
+- Building brand awareness

 - Establishing yourself as an industry expert or thought leader